AndionArteaga/Iberian-Neanderthal-fossils-map/README.md

 ```

 My code works like this :
-Download forlder
+Download folder
-the run script like
+Then run the script in Terminal of Rstudio
 ```R
 Rscript Supplementary_Script_Map.R
 ```